 2. Chapters of India Year Book Aspirants Must Read

-If one analyse the UPSC Civil Services Prelims Exam previous years question papers then it can be seen that roughly around 10-15 questions are asked from this book and those are majorly related to schemes and policies initiated by the government.
+If one analyses the UPSC Civil Services Prelims Exam previous years question papers then it can be seen that roughly around 10-15 questions are asked from this book, and those are majorly related to schemes and policies initiated by the government.

 The table gives the chapters, one will find in India Year Book: